-After President Nixon announced the plan to build a reusable spacecraft that would run multiple, perhaps indefinite numbers of missions, NASA developed the basic design: two solid rocket boosters attached to an orbiter module and an external fuel tank.
+After President Richard Nixon announced the plan to build a reusable spacecraft that would run multiple, perhaps indefinite numbers of missions, NASA developed the basic design: two solid rocket boosters attached to an orbiter module and an external fuel tank.

 There were considerable hurdles facing the project.
 Since the equipment that protected previous spacecraft from Earth's searing atmosphere essentially disintegrated during re-entry, NASA needed an entirely new heat-shield concept.
 It came up with a method of coating the craft with ceramic tiles that would absorb the heat without degrading.
 The other major redesign had to do with the landing itself.
 The old spacecraft basically plummeted through the atmosphere and splashed down in the ocean.
 It's tough to reuse equipment after a water landing.
 The new spacecraft would land more like a glider, on an actual landing strip.